 4. Break up with your old telco

-How do I know when the NBN is available?
+How do I know if I have NBN available?

-How long does it take to connect to the NBN?
+How long does it take to switch NBN providers?

 While most NBN connections can be completed in one to three business days, some customers may experience a longer waiting period.
 Connection times may vary for a variety of reasons, including your location, the type of NBN technology your home will connect with, and if your property is already NBN-ready.